Okinawa (city): Environmental problems

 In June 2013 more than 20 barrels were found on an Okinawa city civilian soccer field built on former U.S. military land.
-Barrels revealed traces of herbicides and nearby water had levels of dioxin 840 times above safe limits.
+Barrels revealed traces of herbicides and nearby water had levels of dioxins 840 times above safe limits.

 Parks and recreation

 A park in the southeastern portion of the city was the site of a National Sports Festival of Japan.
 Other city facilities include a baseball stadium where the Hiroshima Toyo Carp hold their spring training.

 Education

 The city operates 15 elementary schools and eight middle schools.
 There is also a private elementary school.
-The five high schools are operated by Okinawa Prefecture.
+The five high schools are operated by Okinawa Prefectural Board of Education.

+Department of Defense Education Activity (DoDEA) schools on Kadena Air Base, and in Okinawa City: